Math Equation Solver

 Working with fractions

-This calculator also works with fractions.
-Use the fraction bar / to enter a fraction, and enclose the given fraction in brackets.
-Otherwise, the fractional division will be performed according to the PEMDAS order of operations.
-For example, enter 25^(1/2) to have 25 to the power of 1/2: 25^(1/2) = 5.
-If you enter 25^1/2, you will get 12.5 as the answer since the calculator will interpret 25^1/2 as (25^1)/2 = 25/2 = 12.5, following the PEMDAS order.
+This order of operations calculator fully supports fractions.
+Use the forward slash / as the fraction bar and enclose the entire fraction in brackets to ensure precise calculations.
+If you omit the brackets, the fractional division will be processed according to the strict PEMDAS order of operations.
+For example, enter 25^(1/2) to calculate 25 to the power of 1/2: 25^(1/2) = 5.
+If you enter 25^1/2 without the grouping brackets, the calculator will evaluate it as (25^1)/2 = 25/2 = 12.5, adhering strictly to the PEMDAS rule.

 PEMDAS order of operations